The Growth Of The Natural Gas Market

 Applications For Natural Gas

-Despite still trailing behind coal and oil in terms of amounts produced, natural gas has become increasingly important as advancements in technology have made it more practical to use.
+Despite still trailing behind coal and oil in terms of amounts produced, natural gas has become increasingly important as advancements in technology have made it more practical to use and easier to market.

 Along with its main use in energy supply, gas is also used in many other industries, such as: